-Where Prior Learning Assessment work is to be undertake by a faculty member, the College and the Union will mutually determine the amount of the faculty member's workload to be attributed to Prior Learning Assessment, in accordance with Article 13.
+Where Prior Learning Assessment work is to be undertaken by a faculty member, the College and the Union will mutually determine the amount of the faculty member's workload to be attributed to Prior Learning Assessment, in accordance with Article 13.
 This determination will be concluded before commencement of the Prior Learning Assessment work.

-- 13.2.2 The annual non-teaching workloads for instructors shall comprise an appropriate combination of non-teaching activities outlined in Article 13.1 which shall reflect a workload of 35 work hours per week during non-teaching periods, except during scheduled vacation time.
-A detailed list of such proposed activities shall be subject to approval by the appropriate program administrator and ratification by the appropriate Centre Director by March 31 of each year.
-The employee shall submit a written report of his activities by September 30 of each year. - 13.2.3 The actual annual workload for each academic programme instructor shall be determined through consultation between the instructor and the Academic Head on the basis of the above guidelines and shall be averaged out over a period of two (2) years, provided there is Union consent (which shall not be unreasonably withheld) to the averaging.
-This shall then be submitted to the Centre Director for consideration and eventual approval. - 13.2.4 In the event of employee resignation or termination there shall be no compensation adjustment, either plus or minus, to reflect variations from the annual normal maximum that may have accumulated at the time of resignation or termination. - 13.2.5 During the winter semester of each academic year, all regular university credit instructional employees shall have a five (5) consecutive working day mid-term reading break as determined by the Registrar.
+- 13.2.2 The annual non-teaching workloads for instructors shall comprise an appropriate combination of non-teaching activities outlined in Article 13.1 which shall reflect a workload of thirty-five (35) work hours per week during non-teaching periods, except during scheduled vacation time.
+A detailed list of such proposed activities shall be subject to approval by the appropriate program administrator and ratification by the appropriate Dean by March 31st of each year.
+The employee shall submit a written report of his/her activities by September 30th of each year. - 13.2.3 The actual annual workload for each academic programme instructor shall be determined through consultation between the instructor and the Academic / Associate /Assistant Head on the basis of the above guidelines and shall be averaged out over a period of two (2) years, provided there is Union consent (which shall not be unreasonably withheld) to the averaging.
+This shall then be submitted to the Dean for consideration and eventual approval. - 13.2.4 In the event of employee resignation or termination there shall be no compensation adjustment, either plus or minus, to reflect variations from the annual normal maximum that may have accumulated at the time of resignation or termination. - 13.2.5 During the winter semester of each academic year, all regular university credit instructional employees shall have a five (5) consecutive working day mid-term reading break as determined by the Registrar.

-13.3 Teaching Workload Reduction for Academic Head & Associate Academic Head and Programme Coordinators
+13.3 Teaching Workload Reduction for Academic, Associate Academic & Assistant Academic Head and Programme Coordinators